charlyoleg/locapoc/README.md

 Presentation
 ------------

-*locapoc* is a small *nodejs* that let you deploy simply a *static web serve* for a local application.
-It helps you to distribute your applcation as a *zip-file*.
+*locapoc* is a Proof-of-Concept for a *nodejs* application intended to be used locally (i.e. on your own machine) that serves a *static content* and a rest-api.
+The focus is on the User eXperience for a local user for running the app and deploying it.

 *locapoc* is the contraction of *local application Proof-of-Concept*.